-We note that this framework does not require formally specifying an alternative hypothesis; see Athey et al. (2018) for a discussion in the context of randomization tests under network interference.
+We note that this framework does not require formally specifying an alternative hypothesis; see Athey, Eckles, and Imbens (2018) for a discussion in the context of randomization tests under network interference.
 In our applications, the choice of the test statistic is motivated by having power against two-sided alternative hypotheses on coefficients from a linear regression model, such as the coefficient on W in the regression of Y on A and W.

-2.5 Toy example and sketch of key ideas
+2.5.
+Toy Example and Sketch of Key Ideas

 Before turning to the theoretical results, we first illustrate the key challenges through a toy example, shown in Figure 1.
-For this example, individuals possess a binary attribute, represented by squares $(A_i = 1)$ and circles $(A_i = 0)$, and are assigned to one of three dorm rooms, one with size 3 (Room I, a "triple") and two with size 2 (Rooms II and III, "doubles"), shown as large rectangles.3 Rooms are assigned via a completely randomized group formation design (see Section 5.2), which means that the sizes of the three rooms are fixed, but that the number of square roommates in each room can vary.
-Here the exposure mapping is the number of roommates with $A_j = 1$ as defined in (4), so that $\mathbb{W} = \{0, 1, 2\}$.
+For this example, individuals possess a binary attribute, represented by squares ($A_i = 1$) and circles ($A_i = 0$), and are assigned to one of three dorm rooms, one with size 3 (Room I, a "triple") and two with size 2 (Rooms II and III, "doubles"), shown as large rectangles.3 Rooms are assigned via a completely randomized group formation design (see Section 5.2), which means that the sizes of the three rooms are fixed, but that the number of square roommates in each room can vary.
+Here, the exposure mapping is the number of roommates with $A_j = 1$ as defined in (4), so that $W = \{0, 1, 2\}$.
 Figure 1 shows the realized assignment Z^{obs} and induced exposure W^{obs} .